mikemoroz1/mini_project_repo/README.md

-This is a 'skeleton' repository that is being used for the purposes of completing a repository-based mini-project in From Data to Manuscript in R.
+This is a 'skeleton' repository that is being used for the purposes of completing a repository-based mini-project in From Data to Manuscript in
+R. There are no specific research questions that I am testing in preparation for my final project.

-All of the data in the repository are artificial and do not contain any information about real people.
+All of the data in the repository are artificial and do not contain any information about real people (other than one question using information about myself).
 Any overlaps between this repository's data and real people are merely coincidental.
+The data are just being used to complete objectives from the objective list.

 All 'csv' output has been saved to the 'Tables' folder located within the main repository.
-The 'Skeleton.Rproj' and 'skeleton_repo.qmd' files in the main repository are all that are required to successfuly run the code.
-The 'skeleton_repo_files' folder contains information related to rendering the code into a Markdown document.
+The 'Skeleton.Rproj' and 'skeleton_repo.qmd' files in the main repository are all that are required to successfully run the code.
+The 'skeleton_repo_files' folder contains information related to rendering the code into a Markdown document, in addition to figures that were generated in the code.

-File Structure (Notice: [] denotes a folder)
+**File Structure (Notice: [] denotes a folder)**

 -   [mini-project-repo]
     -   .gitignore